OWASP/www-chapter-dallas/index.md

 ## Welcome
 Thank you for your interest in the Dallas OWASP chapter.
 Please consider joining us at our next [Meetup](https://www.meetup.com/Dallas-The-Open-Web-Application-Security-Project-Meetup/) event so we can get to know you better.

-## OWASP Dallas January Meeting
+## OWASP Dallas April Meeting
-- <b>When:</b><br> Tuesday, January 26, 2021 - 12:00 PM to 1:00 PM CST<br><br>
+- <b>When:</b><br> Tuesday, April 27, 2021 - 12:00 PM to 1:00 PM CST<br><br>
-- <b>Title:</b><br> IoT Security’s Lucky 13<br><br>
+- <b>Title:</b><br> OWASP API Security Top 10 - New List, New Threats<br><br>
 - <b>Bio:</b><br>
-Jennifer Janesko is a Senior Consultant at Synopys, Inc. and has worked in security for the past six years focusing on cloud, IoT and application security.
-Prior to her transition to information security, Jennifer worked for over 15 years in IT as a developer and leader in the areas of education, telecommunications, and semiconductors.
-She volunteers as an organizer for the yearly BSidesMunich security conference and the security group MUC:SEC e.V..
-In her free time, Jennifer enjoys running, hiking, competing in (and making) CTFs and tinkering with technologies.<br><br>
+Ran Barth is a Principal Security Engineer at Salt Security.
+He has a passion for web application security, and he has spent his career deploying enterprise security solutions.
+Ran currently resides in Plano, TX and is originally from Israel.
+You can contact him at ranb@salt.security.<br><br>
 - <b>Description:</b>
-AWS offers an IoT stack that has the goal of simplifying gaining value from smart device - edge device - cloud orchestration.
-The stack is deceptively simple to use, but, as always, the devil is in the detail when it comes to security.<br>
-This talk will:<br>
-  - Introduce the AWS IoT stack<br>
-  - Provide a quick overview of the ETSI EN[masked] security guidelines<br>
-  - Show how AWS security features can help support the recommendations in the ETSI standard by working through a practical use case: EZTEA<br> <br>
+APIs are constantly changing and have access to an organization’s most sensitive data, and APIs now represent >80% of web traffic.
+This reality is attracting attackers that are finding new ways of getting what they’re looking for in custom-made APIs.
+As a response, OWASP has created a new Top 10 specific to API risks and this presentation will explain and discuss each item.<br> <br>

 - <b>Location:</b>  Online Meetup<br>
 - <b>How to find us:</b>  Reserve your spot on the [Meetup](https://www.meetup.com/Dallas-The-Open-Web-Application-Security-Project-Meetup/) Website.<br>